 Last week’s Gartner Security & Risk Management Summit crammed several months’ worth of information, analyses, workshops and networking into 3 ½ short days.
-As expected, everything related to cyber security was particularly hot.
-Though many messages were familiar, a shift could be detected, a recognition that the landscape is transforming and innovation is called for.
+Though many messages were familiar, a shift could be detected, a recognition that the landscape is transforming and innovation is calling.

 Of the many subjects discussed, three took front and center stage: